 The philosophy guiding my approach to teaching is based on 1) teacher as facilitator of information to be processed, and student as controller of learning needs, 2) presenting patterns of connected information to assist in conceptualizing, and 3) organizing classes from simple to complex, thus achieving basic information to build a comprehensive model.
-These philosophical traits are grounded in behaviorism and mastery that uses successive approximation to create success in learning, while the need for evolving patterns and connectedness stems from cognitive psychology and Gestalt theories.
+These philosophical traits are grounded in behaviorism and mastery, using successive approximation to create success in learning, while the need for realizing evolving patterns and connectedness stem from cognitive psychology and Gestalt theories.
 I create an environment of learner flexibility.
 Pursuant to my approach of designing flexible learning, and presenting patterns for information acquisition, I have used technology to achieve those goals.